mindy-tran/Decision-Trees-Home-Loan-Approval/README.md

 c.
 Instantiates MyRandomForestClassifier.
 * Trains my model on the training data.
 * Predicts on the testing data.
 Save the predictions to my_random_forest_predictions
+* Evaluates the model with SciKit Learn Classification Report